OnionIoT/Onion-Docs/Omega2/Projects/iot/door-lock-part2.md

 Unlike Part 1, the dependencies for the Python Twitter software requires more space than is available on the Omega2 standard model by default.
 You will either have to [boot from external storage](https://docs.onion.io/omega2-docs/boot-from-external-storage.html) or use an Omega2+ instead.

-We will be using the same components and setup as in Part 1:
+We will be using the same components and setup as in the first part:

-1. Onion Omega2+, or Omega2 with external storage
+* Onion Omega2+, or Omega2 with external storage
-1. Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
+* Any Onion Dock that supports Expansions: Expansion Dock, Power Dock, Arduino Dock 2
-1. Onion Relay Expansion
+* Onion Relay Expansion
-1. An electric lock *
+* An electric lock *
-1. Lock mounting tools - screws, bolts, extra wires, and appropriate tools
+* Lock mounting tools - screws, bolts, extra wires, and appropriate tools
-1. Appropriate power supply for your lock
+* Appropriate power supply for your lock
     * we found 12V/1A DC supply to be compatible with most locks

 \* We recommend a simple power locking, normally unlocked lock so you don't get locked out when there's no power.